TaylorJi/Event-Finder/README.md

 * Hi my name is Sangwoo.
 I am excited about this project because....
 * Hi my name is Michaela.
 I am excited about this project because I get to create an application with a great group of people!
 * Hi my name is Sam.
 I'm excited about this project because its giving me a chance to do team work and that's great.
 * Hi my name is Liana.
-I am excited about this project because it is a really good learning opportunity for me
+I am excited about this project because it is a really good learning opportunity for me.

 ## Technologies